 Firebrand soon joined him.
 She spewed fire onto her hands to clean them.

 Webster, a politoed, arrived moments later.
 He hopped over to the nearest bathroom.

-Vander gave Firebrand her bowl of meat and set another for Webster.
+Vander gave Firebrand her bowl of meat and set another bowl for Webster.
 Then he bit into his peanut butter sandwich.
 His eyes wandered to the field.
 He could see most of it from the kitchen.
 "Hey Webster," he asked when the politoed returned.
 "What are the murkrow like?"

 Webster shrugged.
 He started flapping his arms and make pecking motions.

 Vander sighed.
 "I know that they fly and peck."
 He cupped his chin.
 "Are they smart or strong?"

 Webster tapped his head, and then nodded.
 After that he flexed his arms and then shook his head.